mltomlins0n/QANotes/PegaNotes.md

 - **Value gruop** - acts as an unordered list of single values.

 **These 3 types are the same for page mode properties**.

+<a name="propertyRules"></a>
+## Pega Property Rules

+Pega comes with a set of standard property rules.
+The standard properties have names that start with px, py, or pz.
+You cannot create new properties starting with px, py, or pz.

+- **px** - identifies special properties, your application can read but not write to these properties.

+- **py** - you can use these in your application

+- **pz** - Supports internal system processing, these values may change with new product releases.
+You can read but not write to these properties.